Rosen-Team-B/Rosen_B/documentation/meetings/clientMeetings/2022 09 27 - Client meeting W3  part 1.md

 - Matthias will add all members in all teams into a MS Team as a communication channel with Rosen for exchange data and quick questions before meetings
 - Client liaisons should collect email from all team members to get into MS teams
 - Future meetings online, in-person on campus, or in-person at the downtown office can be discussed and arranged.
 - The client meeting will be set on every Tue.
 13:30-14:30
 - The date of the next meeting: TBA (will be discussed on MS Team)

-### **About algorithms:**

-- Basic concepts about their algorithms: Machine learning models (in trainning) : active learnning [not in the scope of our project]: display imgae > give labels > propose new places to be intersted (to be notice) in the pipeline.
-- There will be 2 algorithms:
-    - (it’s online) VGG16: ***object detection and classification algorithm*** which is able to classify 1000 images of 1000 different categories with 92.7% accuracy
-    - there’s another one: not important to us —- stick to vgg16 for now (since algo is not the focus)
-- Rosen will give us data on…..? the images they have…? …vectors of image to train…?

-### **Q&A:**

-- Security issue: Only rosen users can use this (this part of the website will be intergrated to the original website), making a new one may cause collision

-### **Closing discussions:**

-Agreements:

-- 10hrs per person a week
-- Every 2 week for a report to match the scrum flow

-Next Meeting:

-- Matthias will add all members in all teams into a MS Team as a communication channel with Rosen for exchane data and quick questions before meetings
-- Client liasons should collect email from all team members to get into MS teams
-- Future meetings online, in-person on campus, or in-person at the downtown office can be discussed and arranged.
-- The client meeting will be set on every Tue.
-13:30-14:30
-- The date of the next meeting: TBA (will be discussed on MS Team)